wdbm/abstraction/data.md

 # feature scaling

-Standardization of datasets is a common requirement for many machine learning estimators implemented in the scikit; they might behave badly if the individual features do not more or less look like standard normally-distributed data: Gaussian with zero mean and unit variance -- often called a standard scores.
+Standardisation of datasets is a common requirement for many machine learning estimators implemented in the scikit; they might behave badly if the individual features do not more or less look like standard normally-distributed data: Gaussian with zero mean and unit variance -- often called a standard scores.
 Many machine learning algorithms assume that all features are centered around zero and have variance of the same order.
 A feature with a variance that is orders of magnitude larger that others might dominate the objective function and make the estimator unable to learn from other features.
 The scikit function `scale` provides a quick way to perform this operation on a single array-like dataset.

 # imputation